 NEW STALLION HAS ARRIVED "KELLSTORM" IRE

 This horse is by one of the great sires in the world and has a terrific female line.
 He will be standing at stud.
-For $3,500.00 this is an introductory offer, if you want a strong two year or three year old or maybe a Melbourne Cup Winner he has won some nice staying races, and also some good 1400 mtrs and up races.
+For a $4,400.00 including GSTsecond year offer, he now has some nice foals on the ground and has some very nice mares in foal, if you want a strong two year or three year old or maybe a Melbourne Cup Winner he has won some nice staying races, and also some good 1400 meters and up races.
 This could be the sire you want, he won just on $275,000.00 his purchase price was $1,470,000.00

 Breeders looking to upgrade their mares with some substance will be pleasantly surprised with just how much speed and stamina there is close up in his fascinating pedigree.
-Of course as a son of Galileo there is the opportunity for mares carrying Fastnet Rock’s blood to tap into almost certainly the world’s premier nick at present.
-Kellstorm’s dam Another Storm is a daughter of Gone West, renown for producing fast, precocious types and indeed the mare herself was a winner as a two-year-old.
-Every breeder dreams to have a mare of Another Storm’s calibre roaming their paddocks, as at stud she has produced ten winners from eleven foals to race.
-The Champion Order Of St George is the pick of the bunch, his victories including a Gr.1 Ascot Gold Cup and a pair of Gr.1 Irish St Leger’s in a career that mirrored that of his full brother Kellstorm for its longevity, a sure sign of soundness in the family.
+Of course, as a son of Galileo, there is the opportunity for mares carrying Fastnet Rock’s blood to tap into almost certainly the world’s premier nick at present.
+Kellstorm’s dam Another Storm is a daughter of Gone West, renown for producing fast, precocious types, and indeed the mare herself was a winner as a two-year-old.
+Every breeder dreams to have a mare of Another Storm’s caliber roaming their paddocks, as at stud she has produced ten winners from eleven foals to race.
+The Champion Order Of St George is the pick of the bunch, his victories including a Gr.1 Ascot Gold Cup and a pair of Gr.1 Irish St Ledger’s in a career that mirrored that of his full brother Kellstorm for its longevity, a sure sign of soundness in the family.

 Aside from the outstanding full brothers, Another Storm also left Asperity, a War Chant winner at Newmarket as a two-year-old and winner of the Gr.3 Prix Paul de Moussac at Chantilly over 1600 metres the following season.
 Another Storm also dropped Angel Terrace to a mating with Ghostzapper, that filly showing great versatility to win on four occasions over trips varying from 1100 to 2100 metres including the Grade 3 Valley View Stakes at the picturesque Keeneland track.
 Other foals from the mare include the Listed winner Sehoy (Menifee) and the Listed-placed Earth Strike (Zoffany).